 Expectations of Trainees

-Up to nine interdisciplinary students will become KY LEND trainees each year.
-Stipends are awarded to each trainee.
+Up to nine interdisciplinary students, self-advocates and family members will become KY LEND trainees each year.
+Stipends are awarded to LEND fellows.
 KY LEND trainees are expected to:

 - Participate in weekly seminars on Fridays, from 10a – 1p (offered via video conference and face to face).
 Graduate students will enroll in required courses.